Poetics in Practice: narratives of primary care consultations

 Poetics in Practice Storybook PDF

-The team will use this research project as ‘proof of concept’ to create a collaborative grant application for further funding.
+The team used this research project as ‘proof of concept’ to create a collaborative grant application for further funding.